tm2space/yamcs-mqtt/docs/links/frame_tm.rst

 topic (string)
     **Required** The name of the topic to subscribe for TM frames.

+converterClassName:
+     The name of the class implementing :javadoc:`org.yamcs.mqtt.MqttToFrameConverter` that is used to extract the frame data from the MQTT message.
+By default (if not specified) the converter uses the MQTT message payload as the data and uses locally generated time as Earth Reception Time (ert).
+     `org.yamcs.mqtt.LeafMqttToFrameConverter` can be used when connecting to LeafSpace ground station - in this case the messages received are json objects with two fields timestamp and payload.

+converterArgs
+     The configuration that will be passed to the init method of the converter.

 .. note::
     Other available link options are general frame processing parameters as specified at :yamcs-manual:`links/ccsds-frame-processing`.